marvin2k/clang-package_set/README.md

   from source.
 - clang-based `typelib` works for compiling, but almost all the numbers go up -- for example the build-time increases more than two minutes...
 Why?
+- what additional packages have to be tested? -> add to package-set

 ## benchmarking: